Fill your College Details

 5. Is Infix to Postfix important for coding interviews?

-Infix to postfix conversion tests your understanding of stacks, operator precedence, and expression handling.
+Infix-to-postfix conversion tests your understanding of stacks, operator precedence, and expression evaluation.
 Therefore, it is a common question in technical interviews.